FelixNica/driving-object-detector/README.md

 #### Credit where credit is due:

-[Joseph Redmon](https://pjreddie.com/): approach to training a neural network for object detection and publishing the weights files - this project uses the feature extraction section of his model converted to Keras.
+[Joseph Redmon](https://pjreddie.com/): approach to training a neural network for object detection - this project uses the feature extraction section of his model converted to Keras.
 - [Original YOLO publication](https://arxiv.org/pdf/1506.02640.pdf) - main inspiration for this project
 - [YOLO V3 - Latest publication in object detection](https://pjreddie.com/media/files/papers/YOLOv3.pdf) - not used here
 but very cool